Causal Inference in Recommender Systems: A Survey and Future Directions

 \subsection{Causality-aware Simulator and Environment for Recommendation}

 The recommender system is a kind of system that tries to estimate and recover how humans make decisions.
-With a long-term and more reasonable objective, the system should not only estimate the current or next-step user interaction but also consider the sequence of interactions to maximize user engagement or platform requirements.
-Due to the nature of dynamics and user-system interactions, some works~\cite{ie2019recsim,shi2019virtual} proposed simulators of recommender systems.
-Specifically, these works leverage reinforcement learning methods, such as imitation learning~\cite{ho2016generative}, for simulating how users choose items under a specific environment and context.
-However, these works are data-driven, lacking the support of causality, which may result in an incorrect decision-making process.
-Recently, causal reinforcement learning (CRL) methods are proposed to leverage causal inference to address the data missing issue in reinforcement learning tasks.
-Bareinboim~\textit{et al.}~\cite{bareinboim2015bandits} proposed to leverage causal interventions to help estimate the reward considering the unobserved confounders.
-There are other further works~\cite{lattimore2016causal,yabe2018causal} on causal bandit algorithms, which provide a theoretical bound of performance improvement against non-causal bandits.
-In short, causally-aware reinforcement learning approaches have promising model generality on insufficient data in the modeling of dynamics, especially for dynamic and sequential user-system interaction.
-Thus, they will play an essential role in modeling the simulator and the environment of recommender systems.
+With a longer-term and more rational objective, such systems should not merely predict current or next-step user interactions but also take into account sequences of interactions, with the aim of maximizing user engagement or aligning with platform requirements.
+Given the dynamic nature of user-system interactions, some prior works~\cite{ie2019recsim,shi2019virtual} have introduced simulators for recommender systems.
+These works specifically employ reinforcement learning techniques, including imitation learning~\cite{ho2016generative}, to simulate how users select items within specific environments and contexts.
+However, these approaches are predominantly data-driven and often lack the underpinning of causality, potentially leading to inaccuracies in decision-making processes.
+Recently, causal reinforcement learning (CRL) methods have emerged to address the issue of missing data in reinforcement learning tasks.
+Bareinboim~\textit{et al.}\cite{bareinboim2015bandits} introduced the concept of leveraging causal interventions to aid in estimating rewards while accounting for unobserved confounders.
+Additional works\cite{lattimore2016causal,yabe2018causal} have delved into causal bandit algorithms, offering theoretical bounds on performance improvements compared to non-causal bandits.
+Causally-aware reinforcement learning approaches exhibit substantial promise in handling data limitations when modeling dynamic and sequential user-system interactions.
+Consequently, they are poised to play an indispensable role in modeling both the simulator and the environment of recommender systems.

-To summarize, future works of causality-aware recommender systems should first address the limitation of the pre-defined causal graph.
-Other promising research directions include improving the robustness, such as domain generalization, better evaluation for long-term utility and erasing the offline-online gap, better fusion with graph neural networks, and causality-supported simulators of recommender systems.
+To conclude, the future endeavors in the realm of causality-aware recommender systems should begin by addressing the constraints imposed by pre-defined causal graphs.
+Other promising avenues of research encompass enhancing robustness, which involves domain generalization, devising improved evaluation methods for long-term utility, bridging the gap between offline and online settings, exploring more effective integration with graph neural networks, and the development of causality-supported simulators for recommender systems.